 Sometimes, we forget that serving the poor really is about more than just sending funds.
 Bread of Life Ivory Coast shares about a supporter’s recent trip to Ivory Coast.

-From the examples set by him and Bread of Life, we see 10 out-of-the-box ways to serve and bless the poor.
+His visit shows us 10 out-of-the-box ways to serve and bless the poor.

 1. Go to them.

 At the last minute, Richard’s pregnant wife and BOL co-founder, Brooke, was put on bed rest.
 With her history of complicated pregnancies and early deliveries on top of the needs of their two older kids, Richard wasn’t able to go.

 Jason, pictured right with BOL Ivory Coast worker, Daniel, went anyway.